Saint Mary’s invests in purification systems for large spaces and residence hall rooms

 These airPHX units utilize patented technology to kill bacteria and other germs in the air and on surfaces.
 With typical air pathogen reductions of greater than 90% and surface reductions of greater than 95%, airPHX will provide hospital grade disinfection to our campus spaces.
 The technology has been tested effective by an independent lab on numerous bacteria and viruses, including human coronavirus.
 Saint Mary’s is the only university in Minnesota with airPHX units installed on campus.

 “Our students’ health and well-being are at the center of all we do, now more than ever before,” said the Rev. James P. Burns, IVD, Ph.D., president of Saint Mary’s.
-“We’re excited to integrate these systems to help take our health and safety protocols to the next level, especially as we prepare to welcome students back to campus this fall.”
+“Integrating these systems helps take our health and safety protocols to the next level.”

 By reducing pathogens and following guidance from the Centers for Disease Control and Prevention and Minnesota Department of Health, Saint Mary’s hopes to significantly reduce the likelihood that students, staff, faculty, and visitors will be infected while on campus.